FAQs

-✅ Invite and subsidised travel to the first Working Class in Games meetup at Develop:Brighton to grow your network
+✅ Travel and accommodation for at Develop:Brighton.
+Together with an invite to our Working Class in Games meet-up and bespoke opportunities to grow your network

 ✅ Lots of press and attention to you and your work

-✅ A CV or Portfolio Review by games industry hiring pros from Aardvark Swift
+✅ A CV or Portfolio Review by games industry volunteers

 ✅ A virtual badge to show off on your profile

-✅ Free Slow Game Club Membership – with hand-picked monthly games and a community to discuss the experience
+✅ Free Slow Game Club Membership worth over £250 – with hand-picked monthly games and a community to discuss the experience

 ✅ Mention in a feature that goes out to the Into Games Partners network & their hiring teams